Yu-An-Shih/FLAG/Readme.md

-# FLAG: Formal and LLM-assisted SVA Generation for Formal Specifications of On-Chip Communication Protocols
+# SVAG: Formal and LLM-assisted SVA Generation for Formal Specifications of On-Chip Communication Protocols

 ## Reproducing the results